ejplatform/hyperpython/docs/templating.rst

 The goal of ``hyperpython`` is to replace a lot of work that would traditionally be done with a template engine such as Jinja2 by Python code that generates HTML fragments.
-Templating languages are obviously more efficient than Python for string interpolation, and are probably better than Python for the simple cases.
-However, HTML is a structured format that can be very repetitive to create when we treat it as a string.
+Templating languages are obviously more efficient than pure Python for string interpolation, and should work better for simple cases.
+For long documents, however, templating can be very repetitive.
+HTML is a structured format and we eliminate duplication by composing simple functions and using other standard techniques in Software Engineering.

-It is becoming increasingly common in the Javascript world to use more structured approaches to generate HTML (or DOM/virtual DOM nodes, since HTML strings are often not necessary on the frontend).
+It is becoming increasingly common in the Javascript world to use more structured approaches to generate HTML code (or direct creation of DOM/virtual DOM nodes).
 React was probably the library that popularized this idea.
 As they elegantly put, "Templates separate technologies, not concerns".
-Their point being that it is better to generate DOM nodes in Javascript instead of choosing a deliberately underpowered language that has a that poorly communicates with your data sources.
-The same lesson can be applied to Python, on the server side.
+The point being that it is better to generate DOM nodes in Javascript instead of choosing a deliberately underpowered language that has a that poorly communicates with your data sources created in Javascript.
+The same lesson can be applied to Python on the server side.

-For those afraid of putting too much logic on templates, we recognize that Hyperpython doesn't prevent anyone from shooting itself on the foot (just like with any templating language).
-Things tend to be very smooth, however, if you stick to focused and simple elements that adopt a straightforward functional style.
-Our advice is: *break your code in small pieces and compose those pieces in simple and predictable ways*.
+For those afraid of putting too much logic on templates, we recognize that Hyperpython doesn't prevent anyone from shooting itself on the foot, but neither does any minimally powerful templating language.
+The discipline we should exercise is to keep business logic separate from view logic.
+Our advice is:
+*break your code in small pieces and compose those pieces in simple and predictable ways*.
 Incidentally, this is a good advice for any piece of code ;).

 Let us dive in!